enso-managers/home/methods/index.md

 We help you to apply agile principles to your organization.
-There are proven frameworks and templates, but a well accepted approach must take into account your current situation to form a new culture ... avoiding a mere relabelling of existing roles and structures, which can be seen all to often.
+There are proven frameworks and templates, but a well accepted approach must take into account your current situation to form a new culture ... avoiding a mere relabelling of existing roles and structures, which can be seen all too often.

 <h2 id="Methods-Workshop">Interaction Room Workshop</h2>